bneil/optimal/README.md

-# CloverDB and HTMX Experimentation App
+# OPtiMuL :: CloverDB and HTMX Experimentation App

 This web application is designed to allow developers to experiment with CloverDB and HTMX, two powerful technologies used for building dynamic, reactive web applications.
+To That end I thought it would be fun to create a way to save and manipulate collection of opml style rss feeds.

 ## Getting Started